myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 }
 ```

-Finally put a file named `_dir.ts` into the post folder.
+Finally, put a file named `_dir.ts` into the post folder.
 Though the content of `_dir.ts` has no effect, you can still export corresponding types to mock TypeScript and IDE like (also available in [this file](https://github.com/myl7/mylmoe/blob/main/posts/_dir.ts)):

 ```ts